sprusr/sprusr.github.io/list.md

 * [Intel 8080 Assembly Language Programming Manual](http://altairclone.com/downloads/manuals/8080%20Programmers%20Manual.pdf) - 8080 asm, used for Game Boy
 * [Fuzzy Notepad](https://eev.ee/blog/) - very interesting technical blog
 * [The TTY demystified](http://www.linusakesson.net/programming/tty/) - where TTYs come from and what they are (complicated)
+* [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/) - the article that made me fussy about commit messages

 ## Organisations